robertseaton/robertseaton.github.com/_posts/2014-01-05-in-praise-of-the-command-line.markdown

 ---
 title: In Praise of the Command Line
 layout: post
+description: The command line rocks.
+You should use it.
 ---

 There was a post about a week ago about how new computer science students don't